hashicorp/terraform-website/content/source/docs/enterprise/gcp-setup-guide.html.md

 Region.
 Depending on recovery time objectives and tolerances for additional cost to support GCP Region failure, the infrastructure can be running (Warm Standby) or stopped (Cold Standby).
-In the event of the primary GCP Region hosting the PTFE application failing, the secondary GCP Region will require some configuration before traffic is directed to it along with some global services such as DNS.
+In the event of the primary GCP Region hosting the Terraform Enterprise application failing, the secondary GCP Region will require some configuration before traffic is directed to it along with some global services such as DNS.